 </form>

-The form above changes its internal state each time the name field is changed.
-The state will be sent to the correct address when the form is sent.
+The form above changes its internal state when we change the name field.
+The state will be sent to the correct address when we send the form.

-Unlike working directly with the DOM (even through jQuery), in React, the source of truth is the state, not the DOM.
+Unlike working directly with the DOM, in React, the source of truth is the state.
 Forms are no exception.
-Any change to the form, character by character, if it's an input, must be transferred to the state.
-And form elements whose data are stored in the React state are called controlled components.
+Any change to the form, character by character, if it is an input, must be transferred to the state.
+And form elements that have data stored in their React state are called controlled components:

 See the Pen js_react_forms_input by Hexlet (@hexlet) on CodePen.